The vast majority of B2B tech companies fail at thought leadership. Here’s how they can fix this.

 Stage 1: Developing your thought leadership strategy

-Map out internal expertise: Through structured conversations with product, sales, and technical teams, I uncover where the company has genuine expertise that isn't reflected in current content — often revealing opportunities for entirely new content pillars.
+4. Map out internal expertise: Through structured conversations with key subject-matter experts, I uncover where the company has genuine expertise that isn't reflected in current content - often revealing opportunities for entirely new content pillars.

-Set editorial strategy and calendar: I develop 3-4 core topics where the company can consistently provide valuable insights, establish clear editorial standards, and create a sustainable publishing calendar that respects available resources.
+5. Set editorial strategy and calendar: I work with my client to identify 3-4 core content pillars that connect with key customer pain points and where the company can consistently provide valuable insights.
+We also establish clear editorial standards, and create a sustainable publishing calendar that respects available resources.

-Establish distribution and promotion strategy: Many thought leadership programmes fail not because of content quality but poor distribution.
-I ensure content reaches the right audience through a mix of owned, earned, and paid channels.
+6. Establish distribution and promotion strategy: Many thought leadership programmes fail not because of content quality but poor distribution.
+I ensure content reaches the right audience by going beyond blog publishing and distributing content wherever your audience spends time.
+This means adapting content to multiple channels: email newsletters, LinkedIn, online communities, you name it.

 Stage 2: Executing with excellence